-Bangladesh is a very beautiful country.
+Bangladesh is a wonderful country.
 It has many sights of historical value and beauty.
-Some of them are very famous, other people don’t even know about.
+Some of them are very famous, and other people don’t even know about it.
 It cradles the largest mangrove swamp in the world, Buddhist kingdoms dated back to the 3rd century B.C., lush tea plantations, stunning beaches, temples with full of terracotta in the walls, mosques, and it’s people – most generous and open-hearted you’ll meet.
 In this article, we listed Bangladesh tourist places.
 If you know about any other site which we’ve missed here, let us know in the comment.

 Tourist places in Dhaka City

 - Lalbagh Fort – A 17th century fort built by the Mughals.

 - Ahsan Manzil (Pink Palace) – Residence of the Dhaka Nawabs built in 19th century.

 - Armenian Church – Beautiful church built by the Armenians in 18th century.

 - Star Mosque – A beautiful 19th century mosque decorated with star motifs.